 Living Trusts and Taxes in Maryland

 There is an estate tax in Maryland.
-It applies to estates worth more than $4 million, and the tax rate ranges from 0.8% to 16%.
+As of 2019, it applies to estates worth more than $5 million, and tax rates range from 0.8% to 16%.
 The federal estate tax may also apply.
-It is levied on estates worth $11.18 million ($22.36 million for couples).
+However, it’s exemption is much higher at $12.06 million, or $24.12 million for couples.

-A living trust in Maryland can be useful, because the state has not adopted the Uniform Probate Code.
-If you decide to make a living trust part of your estate plan and you want to create it yourself, make sure you’re ready to focus on all of the details and do plenty of research.
+A living trust in Maryland can be useful, because the state does not use the Uniform Probate Code.
+Let’s say you want to make a living trust part of your estate plan on your own.
+Make sure you’re ready to focus on all of the details and do plenty of research.
 If not, you might want to hire a lawyer.

 Estate Planning Tips

 - Don’t think you’re too young to start planning your estate.
 Even if you plan on being on this Earth for a long time, you never know when something could happen.
-You want to make sure that in the event of a tragedy your family is well taken care of, so don’t make the estate planning mistake of waiting until you’re older to start planning.
+You want to make sure that in the event of a tragedy your family can avoid stress.
+In other words, don’t make the estate planning mistake of waiting until you’re older to start planning.